 Ann joined the Consensus Council in March 2020 as the organization’s third executive director.
 She previously served as an editor at the State Historical Society of North Dakota, Be Magazine, and Lincoln Center for the Performing Arts in New York City, and as a reporter and community columnist at the Bismarck Tribune.

 A 2015 graduate of the Women’s Leadership Program at the Center for Technology and Business, Ann is a member of Centurion Toastmasters and volunteer with the Bridges of Hope mentorship program at the ND Youth Correctional Center.
-She is the current board vice chair of Humanities North Dakota and a strong proponent of civic engagement, civil discourse, and forming more just and equitable communities.
+She is a former board officer of Humanities North Dakota and a strong proponent of civic engagement, civil discourse, and forming more just and equitable communities.

 Contact: 701-224-0588 x 101